finnianr/Eiffel-Loop/doc/Contents.md

 * Recursive building of Eiffel objects from Pyxis data using context-relative Xpath expressions.
 * Reflective building of Eiffel objects from Pyxis data with corresponding element and attribute names

-Class [EL_PYXIS_PARSER](http://www.eiffel-loop.com/library/persistency/pyxis-doc/parser/el_pyxis_parser.html) generates events from a [Pyxis format](https://www.eiffel.org/node/143) parser.
+Class [http://www.eiffel-loop.com/library/persistency/pyxis-doc/parser/el_pyxis_parser.html](EL_PYXIS_PARSER) generates events from a [Pyxis format](https://www.eiffel.org/node/143) parser.
 Pyxis is a direct analog of XML that is easier to read and edit making it suitable for configuration files.
 ## Eiffel LIST-orientated XML Database
 **Status:** No longer maintained

 (Last compiled November 2022)

 A simple XML database based on VTD-XML xpath and XML parsing library.
 Supports transactions and encryption.
-Any list conforming to [LIST [EL_STORABLE_XML_ELEMENT](https://www.eiffel.org/files/doc/static/trunk/libraries/base/list_chart.html)] can be turned into a database.
+Any list conforming to [https://www.eiffel.org/files/doc/static/trunk/libraries/base/list_chart.html](LIST [EL_STORABLE_XML_ELEMENT]) can be turned into a database.
 This library has now been superceded by [Eco-DB.ecf](http://www.eiffel-loop.com/library/Eco-DB.html) which is faster, more powerful and uses a binary format.
 ## XML Document Node-scanning and Object Building
 Provides: